Suorin Drop review intro

 That body!
 The flattened teardrop form of the Drop is akin to the Vype Pebble but with a much more solid feel and refined design.
 It’s finished with an easy-to-grip rubber coating which has a soft & smooth feeling.
 The Suorin Drop feels secure in the hand, especially because it has a button that gives your fingers something to grab onto.
 But the button has no real “button” function – it’s not even an LED.
 But I do like having it there.
 Still kinda odd though.

 Onto the pods.
 They’re leak resistant, spitback-free, and devoid of hot-pops.
 They are best filled with needle-tip droppers.
 The plugs to access the chamber for filling are attached (like on the Air), so you won’t have to fear losing them.
-One interesting aspect to the pods is that they have two chambers that are separate from each other (needing to be filled on both sides).
-I can’t tell if this was intentional or just necessary for the design of the pods (making way for the air path), but it’s odd.

 A few more issues with the pods: The Suorin Drop’s dark tinted pods can be hard to see through unless holding it up to a bright light (despite how it looks in pictures).
 You can hardly see the battery-level indicator light unless you’re in a dark room looking in a mirror (the pod lights up from the bottom as you draw on it).
 And though the pods should feel secure in the battery, the pods do not click into place.
 At all!
 It’s mush.
 I can take a pod out of the battery with just my mouth.
 Not cool.